PAINTINGS 061 - 070

 This Broken Canvas was interesting because it was the first truly symmetrical composition I created, and may be the only symmetrical painting out of all 300 I made!
 Because of the symmetry, creating the composition was much easier than with every other Broken Canvas, as I had fewer choices I had to make about what to paint and where to paint it.

 The mixing together of a two-dimensional flat painted picture with three-dimensional painted sculptural pieces creates a tension that fights the viewer's eyes as well as their interpretation of what the painting is about.
-Since this Broken Canvas painting is abstract it may create even more tension than if it were representational, because the hybrid composition is not directly representing anything definite.
-So it has to exist by itself, apart from traditional painting definitions, and stand alone as an entirely new definition of what a painting can be.
+Being abstract may also create even more tension than if it were representational.
+This Broken Canvas thereby may exist unto itself, apart from traditional painting definitions, and stand alone as an entirely new definition of what a painting can be.

 Acrylic on watercolor paper - 12 in. x 9 in.